 A program that is free and compatible with all iOS devices.
 It has a great help tool and limited software to help learn the basics of recording and producing.

 An Adobe software popular for its uses in Journalism and podcasting.
 Also can be used for general recording and music.

 Another iOS product, with a similar interface to Garage Band it is great to transition from it.
 With advanced and more expansive features, Logic still maintains a user friendly attitude with strong preset sounds and effects.
 Logic's user interface is also unparalleled, it is sleek, smooth, legible, and comprehensible.
 I recommend it to artists looking for more features than the beginner DAWs.

-Native Instruments software isn't to record vocals, but I'd like to plug it in while we're talking studio DAWs.
+Native Instruments software isn't to record vocals, but I'd like to plug it while we're talking studio DAWs.
 It's a production program paired with Native's Maschine software.
-Learning these tools will result in live looped performances or fully flesh out beats.
+Learning these tools will result in live looped performances or fully fleshed out beats.